ASHOKAN PILLAR, LION CAPITAL, ITS HISTORY AND IMPORTANCE.

 A schematic reconstruction of the lion capital of Ashoka at Sarnath using the measurements and estimate of the excavator F. O. Oertel (Reports of the Archaeological Survey of India, 1904-1905), published in 1908, and pictures of a replica at Wat Umong.

-Unfortunately Ashoka pillar is not present in its complete form today, so for our ease to understand it we can divide it into three parts.
+Unfortunately Ashoka pillar is not present in its complete form today, so for our ease to understand it, we can divide it into three parts.

-A. column
+A. Column

 B. Lion Capital

-C. wheel with thirty two spokes.
+C. Wheel with thirty-two spokes.

 A. COLUMN OR PILLAR